What are my options for connecting electricity?

 Is there anything else I need to do?

 At times you may be required to turn the main switch off at the premises you are moving into.
-Our staff can provide further information on how to do this.
+A Foxie member can provide further information on how to do this.

 You may be required to provide clear and safe access to the meter at all times.
 This means no unrestrained pets or locked gates.
 If clear and safe access is not provided then your electricity may not get connected.